Sujal5601/Gaze-player/README.md

-# Gaze-player
+# Gaze_Player
-The project focuses on correcting gaze correction in live video communication using a warping-based convolutional neural network (CNN).
+Implementation of various activities using gaze by warping-based convolutional neural network in live video communication and python libraries.